SanghamitraDutta/dsp/07-statistics.md

 Now BB Twins can be of 2 types: Identical or Fraternal
 Probability of BB Twins = P(BB) = P(IT & BB) + P(FT & BB) = (1/300 * 1/2) + (1/125 * 1/4) = 11/3000

-Putting this all together in Baye's Theorem:
+Putting this all together in Bayes Theorem:
 P(IT/BB) = P(IT & BB)/P(BB) = (1/600) / (11/3000) = 5/11 = 0.454

 **The probability that Elvis was an identical twin is 0.454.**